codef0rmer/angular-dragdrop/README.md

     * **onStart** – string – callback method to be invoked (has to be defined in a controller) when dragging starts
     * **onStop** – string – callback method to be invoked when dragging stops
     * **onDrag** – string – callback method to be invoked while the mouse is moved during the dragging
+    * **applyFilter** - string - applies AngularJS $filter on the list before swapping items.
+Only applicable, if ngRepeat has any filter (such as orderBy, limitTo) associated with it.
 * **data-drag** – boolean – If true, element can be draggable.
 Disabled otherwise.
 * **data-jqyoui-options** – object – should hold all the valid options supported by [jQueryUI Draggable](http://api.jqueryui.com/draggable)
 * **ng-model** – string – An angular model defined in a controller.
 Should be a JS array or object